markbattistella/motherfudgingproxies.com/proxy/ios.md

  ![](../assets/macOS/image12.jpg)

 1. Change the setting to `Manual`, and enter the proxy settings.
-Press `Save` _not_ back or else you'll lose everything you just entered :facepalm:
+Press `Save` *not* back or else you'll lose everything you just entered :facepalm:

  ![](../assets/macOS/image13.jpg)

 ## Helpers

-Let's be blunt - any proxy apps on the App Store are only for debugging not forwarding to your corporate proxy servers.
+Let's be blunt - any proxy apps on the App Store are only for debugging, not for forwarding traffic to your corporate proxy servers.

-Apps like `Charles iOS` or `Proxyman iOS` will only let you analyse your iOS network traffic, but don't solve any proxy connection issues :disappointed:
+Apps like `Charles iOS` or `Proxyman iOS` will only let you analyse your iOS network traffic; they don't solve any proxy connection issues :disappointed:.

-So in short, you're tied in to native proxy settings.
+So, in short, you're tied to the native proxy settings.

 [footer nav](../site/footer.md ':include')